dubois-ctds/dubois-ctds.github.io/index.md

 * Social Application Core: Algorithms and Functions.
 Marcia (chair).
 * Text processing and data analysis.
 Ndoye (chair).

-Full curriculm to come soon!
+Full curriculum to come soon!

 ## Project Funding
 This project is funded by the following sources: